marketao/marketao.github.io/index.md

 ---

 ## Hello and welcome!
-I am an interdisciplinary social scientist with expertise in gender and politics, ethnic and gender relations, and civil-military relations.
-In my research, I employ a mixed methods approach through integrating qualitative and quantitative research.
-I am experienced in conducting interviews and planning and executing fieldwork in conflict-impacted regions.
+I am an interdisciplinary social scientist interested in gender and ethnicity in civil-military relations and the politics of identity.
+In my research, I employ a mixed methods approach by integrating qualitative and quantitative research methodologies.
+I have experience in conducting interviews and planning and executing fieldwork in conflict-affected regions.
 I am dedicated to conducting creative, collaborative research that generates social impact.

 I am currently a final-year PhD Candidate at the [Department of Political Science](https://www.tcd.ie/Political_Science/) at [Trinity College Dublin](http://tcd.ie).
 I hold a BA in Political Science and European Studies from [Palacky University Olomouc](https://www.upol.cz/en/) and an MA in International Relations from [Charles University Prague](https://cuni.cz/UKEN-1.html).